jaskaransarkaria/enki-website/README.md

 ## Testing

-- `npm run test` - runs all the unit tests
+- `npm run test:unit` - runs all the unit tests

 - `npm run test:integration` - runs all the integration tests

 ### Testing Notes

-The repo utilises Svelte testing library and jest to test unit test the components and uses Playwright for end-to-end testing, Playwright is coupled with a [mock-server](https://mock-server.com/).
+The repo utilises Svelte testing library and vitest to unit test the components and uses Playwright for end-to-end testing, Playwright is coupled with a [mock-server](https://mock-server.com/).

 You may notice svelte ticks present across some of the tests, as reactive statements happen asynchronously we need to use tick to wait for the DOM to completely finish updating.